 For a complete overview of all the security configurations that can be implemented on this router, see the online User Manual.
+A link to the User Manual is on the Resource CD.

-Setting Your SSID and Wireless Security Manually
+Setting Your SSID and Wireless Security

 To specify the wireless settings, you must know the following: